 Board of Elections & Registration

-You must fill out a physical form, sign it and mail it.
+You must fill out an application, sign it and mail it.

 - You must register or change your address at least 30 days before an election in Georgia.